Sunak wants all pupils to study maths to 18

 Mr Sunak will also use tomorrow's speech to set out his priorities for 2023 after one of the most tumultuous years in politics.

 Strikes have disrupted everything from train services to postal deliveries and hospital care.
-Some 417,000 working days were lost to strikes in October, according to the Office for National Statistics (ONS).

 More workers are expected to take industrial action, as demands grow for better working conditions and pay increases to keep up with rising prices.